 “I have fought the good fight, I have finished the race, I have kept the faith.”
 2 Timothy 4:7

-As men created in God’s image, we have the potential to live godly lives of influence for the generations to come.
-Yet, all of us struggle with pressures and temptations from without and within that can knock us off course and keep us from being the men we were created to be.
+As men and women created in God’s image, we have the potential to live godly lives of influence for the generations to come.
+Yet, all of us struggle with pressures and temptations from without and within that can knock us off course and keep us from being the people we were created to be.

-We want to be men who contend for what matters most.
+We want to be men and women who contend for what matters most.
 However, most of us realize that we aren’t going to fulfill our God-designed destiny alone.
-That’s why we are inviting every man to join a Fight Club, a group of 3-5 men who meet together on a consistent basis to spur one another on as we fight in four arenas:
+That’s why we are inviting every man to join a Fight Club, a group of 3-5 individuals of the same gender who meet together on a consistent basis to spur one another on as we fight in four arenas:

 1. We want to fight for our walk with God.
 2. We want to fight for our heart and character.
 3. We want to fight for our family (and future family).
-4. We want to fight for our brother.
+4. We want to fight for our brother or sister.